Israel's military finds 'professional failures' in killings of Gaza medics

 The military says Hamas often conceals its activities amongst civilians and that there had been cases in the past where the militant group used ambulances to carry out operations.
 Still, it says soldiers are told to distinguish between genuine emergency vehicles and those used by Hamas.

-"Yes, we do make mistakes," military spokesman Effie Defrin told reporters, adding the incident took place in a "complex combat zone."
+Military spokesman Effie Defrin told reporters the incident took place in a "complex combat zone" but was clearly a mistake by the soldiers and there had been no attempt to cover up the incident, which was reported immediately.

-Har-Even said that 12 people were killed in the second shooting and another person was killed in the third incident.
+In addition to the two killed in the first incident, Har-Even said 12 people were killed in the second shooting and another person was killed in the third incident.

 INJURIES